node-red/node-red.github.io/docs/hardware/raspberrypi.md

     sudo systemctl enable nodered.service

+and likewise `sudo systemctl disable nodered.service` to disable autostart on boot.

 #### Adding nodes to preloaded version

 To add additional nodes you must first install the `npm` tool, as it is not included in the default Raspbian installation.
-This is not necessary if you have upgraded to Node.js 6.x.
+This is not necessary if you have upgraded to Node.js 8.x.

 The following commands install `npm` and then upgrade it to the latest version.